zeroninefourfour/UntitledRG/README_en.md

 # ⚠️ Repository Migrated ⚠️
 # The source code here will no longer be updated.
-The new version of the source code will be announced in the near future.
+The new version of the source code will be public in the near future.
 # Untitled Rhythm Game
 ENGLISH | [繁體中文](README.md)